 Primary Inspection Lane

 This module discusses how persons and goods entering Canada are processed upon arrival.
-The role of BSOs in facilitation the Primary Inspection Lane (PIL) for immigration, customs, food, plants, and animals will be emphasized.
+The role of BSOs in facilitating the Primary Inspection Line (PIL) for immigration, customs, food, plants, and animals will be emphasized.

 This module will introduce learners to Immigration Secondary.
 Students will obtain knowledge about the reasoning behind Secondary, the examination procedures, and a BSOs’ duties.